BA (Hons) — 2027 entry English Literature and Creative Writing

 English literature graduates are ideally qualified for such professions as journalism, marketing, management, communications, publishing, the media industries, teaching, writing and arts administration.

-Some examples of careers our graduates have gone on to include:
+Some examples of companies that our graduates have gone on to include:

 If you’d like to pursue further study, our courses will provide you with essential knowledge and skills, as well as offering informed support and guidance to assist you in your studies.